chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 </Project>
 ```

-In the event that you have multiple layers of `director.build.props` files, you can inherit from a base file, for example if you have one at the solution root and a more specific one in the tests folder root that only applies to tests, you can do the following:
+If you have multiple layers of `director.build.props` files, you can inherit from a base file, for example, if you have one at the solution root and a more specific one in the tests folder root that only applies to tests, you can do the following:

 ```xml
 <Project>